 Adjust your dog’s diet.

 We suggest two ways that you can adjust your dog’s diet during the summer months.
 First, if your dog usually eats kibble consider adding water to it.
 This will keep your dog more hydrated than regular kibble would.
 Second, we would suggest incorporating wet food into their diet.
-Wet food can contain up to 80% more moisture than dry food, which can go a long way into keeping your pooch hydrated.
+Wet food can contain up to 80% more moisture than dry food, which can go a long way to keep your pooch hydrated.

-Provide ice cubes as treats.
+Provide ice cubes as treats

 Hydrate during exercise.